BjornFJohansson/pydna/README.md

 Virtually any sub-cloning experiment can be described in pydna, and its execution yield the sequences of intermediate and final DNA molecules.

-Pydna has been designed to be understandable for biologists with only some basic understanding of Python.
+Pydna has been designed with the goal of being understandable for biologists with only some basic understanding of Python.

 Pydna can formalize planning and sharing of cloning strategies and is especially useful for complex or combinatorial DNA molecule constructions.